Pathology Messaging Implementation Project

 Pathology Messaging Implementation Project (PMIP) is the project that introduced universal delivery of electronic pathology results to GPs in Great Britain.
-The standard used by the British National Health Service (NHS) to transmit pathology orders and pathology test results currently uses UN-EDIFACT based messages.
+The resulting standard was formalised in 2003 as ISB 1557.
+It uses UN-EDIFACT based messages.
+More than 20 years later it remains extensively used by the British National Health Service (NHS) to transmit pathology orders and pathology test results.

 PMIP began in the United Kingdom as the PMEP (Pathology Messaging Enabling Project) under the control of the NHS Information Authority and was supported by the Royal College of Pathologists (Dr Rick Jones), the Royal College of GPs (Dr Stephen Pill) and the British Medical Association.
 PMIP was designed for the transmission of structured pathology orders and their associated results between pathology and primary care systems.
-The message definition followed the work on standardisation led by Dr Jonathan Kay and Dr John McVittie and was implemented in UN-EDIFACT as required by the Department of Health.
+The message definition followed the work on standardisation led by Dr Jonathan Kay and Dr John McVittie and was implemented in UN-EDIFACT as required at the time by the Department of Health.

 Originally messages were to be encrypted end-to-end (organisation-to-organisation) using public key infrastructure (PKI).
 The NHS subsequently moved to an alternative strategy using Data Transfer Service (DTS).
 Messages are encrypted from the pathology laboratory to the DTS server, and again from the DTS server to the General Practitioner using the PMIP interim messaging cryptographic service.
 The DTS provides application-to-application messaging within the NHS as well as providing a replacement for the X.400 service.
 It also provides easier development capability for the system suppliers at each end site.

-All pathology tests and profiles are coded with Read Codes which had initially been developed by a General Practitioner, James Read, to describe all aspects of healthcare for his own use.
-These codes were subsequently adopted by the NHS.
-A subset, known as the Bounded Code List (BCL), was developed specifically for this project.
-Read Codes have been subsumed into Clinical Terms (CT), which is an enhancement of the American SNOMED (Systematized Nomenclature of Medicine) classification scheme.